NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

 Finally, we can use this ping placeholder using `%condition:ping%`.
 This example chained 2 conditions, but more can be used.
 There is no limit.

-## Example 2 - Conditions in conditions
+## Example 2 - Combining AND and OR
-If you want to use a condition in another one, for example, to use both "AND" and "OR" types, create 2 conditions and use one in the other one.
+If you want to combine both "AND" and "OR" types, create 2 conditions and use first one in the second one.
 For example, if we want to check that player is in server `lobby` **and** in worlds **either** `world1` or `world2`, it can be achieved in the following way:
 ```